 Have an exit strategy.
 Sometimes, despite the best planning, things don’t work out.
 Your contract should outline how either party can end the lease if needed, ensuring a smooth and amicable separation.

-Leasing vs Buying
+Leasing vs Buying a Horse

-You can ride and improve without paying a lot at first or worrying about the horse’s long-term care.
+You can ride and improve without paying a lot or worrying about the horse’s long-term care.
 This is great for new riders, people whose lives are changing, or those who want to compete without spending a lot.

 But, owning can bring you closer to your horse and might save money if you’re into equestrian life.
 Whether you lease or buy depends on what fits your life, how committed you are, and your riding dreams.

-It’s about choosing between saving money and having freedom, or taking full control and building a deep bond.
+It’s about choosing between saving money and having freedom or taking full control and building a deep bond.

-Also, find out the questions to ask when buying a horse
+Also, find out the questions to ask when buying a horse.

 How to Negotiate a Horse Lease